-- 45. The Masterplan is a £165million programme of realisable and phased projects.
+- 43. The Masterplan is a £165million programme of realisable and phased projects.
 Of the £165m (including an allowance for the initial CCAD proposals being included), £47m is anticipated to be drawn from a number of public sources including direct investment by the Council (assumed at just over £6million).
 The remainder is expected to be private finance, reflecting a major investment programme from the private sector.
-This is over the course of a fifteen year programme but it is quite possibly the most significant investment programme in Hartlepool for a generation. - For this to be successful it requires the buy-in of the stakeholders and the delivery of early 46. wins to improve confidence in Hartlepool as a place to invest.
+This is over the course of a fifteen year programme but it is quite possibly the most significant investment programme in Hartlepool for a generation. - 44.
+For this to be successful requires the buy-in of the stakeholders and the early-win delivery to improve confidence in Hartlepool as a place to invest.
 A number of stakeholders, landowners and funding agencies are vital to the delivery of the Masterplan.